 Conclusions: PROMIS PF threshold scores from published data were successful in classifying patients from a different patient and geographic population who would improve with surgery.
 If functional improvement is the goal, these thresholds could be used to help identify patients who will benefit from surgery and, most important, those who will not, adding value to foot and ankle health care.

 Level of evidence: Level II, Prospective Comparative Study

 Anderson, Michael R.; Houck, Jeff; Saltzman, Charles L.; Hung, Man; Nickisch, Florian; Barg, Alexej; Beals, Timothy; and Baumhauer, Judith F., "Validation and Generalizability of Preoperative PROMIS Scores to Predict Postoperative Success in Foot and Ankle Patients" (2018).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 96.